Sustaining success: high performing government schools in London

 - the enhancement of the school improvement function in some of the Local Authorities which operate at district level in London.

-The period of school reform initiatives in London ended after the financial crisis of 2008 and the general election of 2010.
-London Challenge ended in 2011.
-And yet, since then London has continued to maintain impressive outcomes.
 Our witnesses suggested that there was a degree of capacity and momentum within the school system in London that has maintained the improvement trajectory beyond the period of the initiatives.
 Key factors that support this momentum for continuous improvement included:

 - strong capacity in terms of teacher optimism and sense of collective efficacy